KulunuOS/Webstore_test_plan/README.md

 |toString.js   |Returns the converted string| selected|
 |upperFirst.js |Converts the first character of `string` to upper case.||
 |words.js	   |Returns the words of `string` |selected |

+---
+## 2.Scenarios

+Through analysing the application we concluded 3 end-to-end scenarios which are essential to be tested as below

+### Scenario 1

+- 2.1.1 Explanation + UML/Diagram
+        1. User

+- 2.1.2 Why do we test this scenario
+- 2.1.4 How to test test this
+- 2.1.5 Associated libraries, chosen libraries , prioritization method for selecting

+### Scenario 2

+- 2.2.1 Explanation + UML/Diagram
+- 2.2.2 Why do we test this scenario
+- 2.2.4 How to test test this
+- 2.2.5 Associated libraries, chosen libraries , prioritization method for selecting

+### Scenario 3

+- 2.3.1 Explanation + UML/Diagram
+- 2.3.2 Why do we test this scenario
+- 2.3.4 How to test test this
+- 2.3.5 Associated libraries, chosen libraries , prioritization method for selecting

+---
+## 3.Tools
+- 3.1 Description of the selected testing tools
+- 3.2 Reasons for selecting above tools
+- 3.3 How tools are testing above end-to-end scenarios?

+---
+## 4.Tests

+---
+## 5.Definitions, acronyms and abbrevations

+---
+## 6.References